yannh/kubeconform/Readme.md

 ### Overriding schemas location - CRD support

-When the `-schema-location` file is not used, kubeconform will default to downloading schemas from `https://kubernetesjsonschema.dev`.
-Kubeconform however supports the use of one, or multiple, custom schemas registries - with access over HTTP or local filesystem.
-Kubeconform will lookup for schema definitions in each of them, in order, stopping as soon as a matching file is found.
+When the `-schema-location` parameter is not used, kubeconform will default to downloading schemas from `https://kubernetesjsonschema.dev`.
+Kubeconform however supports passing one, or multiple, schemas locations - HTTP URLs, or local filesystem paths, in which case it will lookup for schema definitions in each of them, in order, stopping as soon as a matching file is found.

+ * If the -schema-location value does not end with '.json', Kubeconform will assume filenames / a file structure identical to that of kubernetesjsonschema.dev
+ * if the -schema-location value ends with '.json' - Kubeconform assumes the value is a Go templated string that indicates how to search for JSON schemas.

 All 3 following command lines are equivalent:
 ```